 Upon completing his Bachelor’s degree in Law & Society from the University of California, Santa Barbara in 2006, Sandeep made the permanent move to Chennai.
 Pushing through the numerous obstacles of being the first individual to make such a bold move from the US to India for Carnatic music, Sandeep was able to finally change the minds of many organizers and rasikas, who doubted the ability of someone born and raised abroad to pursue this art full-time.

-Sandeep has completed concert tours of North America, the United Kingdom, Germany, Australia, Singapore, and Sri Lanka, and is regularly accompanied by leading artists in the field.
+Sandeep has completed concert tours of Australia, Canada, England, Germany, Oman, Singapore, Sri Lanka, United Arab Emirates and the United States of America, and is regularly accompanied by leading artists in the field.
 Sandeep also enjoys teaching and conducting workshops, especially to Western audiences.
 The combination of being brought up in America and having lived and learned music for so long in Chennai, puts Sandeep in a unique position to serve as a cultural link between Carnatic music and audiences around the world.

-In September 2014, Sandeep married Radhe, a bharatanatyam dancer and student of Leela Samson.
+In September 2014, Sandeep married Radhe, a professional bharathanatyam dancer.
 The two currently reside in Chennai, pursuing their passions as performing artists.